List of Soul Reapers in Bleach: Rangiku Matsumoto

 Rangiku Matsumoto (松本 乱菊, Matsumoto Rangiku) is the lieutenant of Squad Ten.
 She often uses her beauty and largest bust to avoid work and go shopping or drinking with her fellow lieutenants, but is very serious and thoughtful as a lieutenant when offering advice.
 She is skilled enough to overwhelm other strong lieutenants, and can hold her own against arrancars.
 The light novels reveal that Matsumoto possesses a fragment of the Soul King's scattered essence within her, which results in a near death experience when Aizen extracts a portion of her soul for his schemes.
 This spurs Gin's agenda to avenge her; the two are long-time childhood friends.
 By the time Matsumoto learns of his true reasons for betraying the Soul Society, she has already mourned him as Nanao notes.

 Years ago, when Hitsugaya resided in Rukongai, Matsumoto persuaded him to join the Gotei Thirteen in order to gain control over his spiritual pressure.
 The two have grown close ever since.
 Although Hitsugaya always bickers about her drinking habit and laziness, Matsumoto has an unwavering loyalty and devotion to her captain and frequently tries to get him to lighten up, despite his serious attitude.
 Before Hitsugaya, Matsumoto also had a close relationship with her former captain, Isshin Shiba, who was just as lazy as herself.
 She often foisted her responsibilities onto him and he would retaliate in kind.

 Her zanpakutō is Haineko (灰猫).
 Its guard is in the shape of a cat's head.
 When released with the command "Purrl" (唸れ, Unare), the blade dissolves into mist.
 In combat, Matsumoto can control the movement of the mist and cut anything it lands on by moving the hilt.
 The mist is also solid enough to be used as a shield to block enemy attacks.
 Due to her laziness, she has difficulty achieving bankai.
 Kubo has identified Matsumoto as one of his two favorite female characters in the series, citing that he "has a lot of fun drawing her and creating stories with her."

-She is voiced by Kaya Matsutani in the Japanese version of the anime and Megan Hollingshead in the English dub.
+She is voiced by Kaya Matsutani in the original Japanese version of the anime and Megan Hollingshead in the English dub.